harawata/appdirs/README.md

 Site config dir: /Library/Application Support/myapp/1.2.3
 Site config dir (multi path): /Library/Application Support/myapp/1.2.3
 ```
-- _appAuthor_ parameter has not used on Mac OS X.
+- _appAuthor_ parameter is not used on Mac OS X.
 - _roaming_ and _multiPath_ parameters have no effect on Mac OS X.

 ### Output on Windows 7 (username = ave)